Grilled salmon and grapefruit

 - Cut the salmon into serving-sized pieces and brush with oil.
 Season with salt and pepper.

 - Cook the salmon and grapefruit on the grill.
-(A frying pan, stovetop, or your oven's broiler are both good alternatives.)
 It cooks quickly—a few minutes on each side will be enough.
+You could also fry them on high heat in a frying pan in some oil.

 Tomato and almond pesto